 Most of writers do it by sending a page of their book to the editors and requesting them to edit it.
 It is one of the most common and accurate ways of analyzing if the editor has the skill to enhance word choices, maintain your tone and catch errors.

 But there are other ways too.
 You can create an editing quiz and send it to different editors.
 Now collect answers from them and check them with your answer key.
 Then compare the results and check which editor has scored highest.
 This will tell you who has a better command of grammar rules.

 The point here is not just to find a book editor but to hire someone who is effective and capable of doing the correct job.

 3. Consider finding a book editor in your niche

 Your expertise in a specific niche is proof of better quality content.
 If you are just starting out or have little experience, remember that focusing on a particular niche will make you a more successful writer.

-When you are finding a book editor to revise the content of your book, go for someone who has experienced in your niche, especially for developmental editing.
+When you are finding a book editor to revise the content of your book, go for someone who has experience in your niche, especially for developmental editing.

-4. Editors must not ignore even a minute error
+4. Editors must not ignore even a minute of error

 The best editors are expected to pay critical attention to every detail.